-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty/subspecialty]
+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]

 - 2.9.a.
 Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.b.
-Core physician faculty members, who are not currently certified in blood banking/ transfusion medicine must have one of the following: - completed a fellowship in blood banking/transfusion medicine: (Core) - at least three years of practice experience in the subspecialty; or, (Core) - completed a fellowship in a subspecialty relevant to their clinical and educational responsibilities in the program.
+Core physician faculty members who are not currently certified in hematopathology must have either completed a hematopathology fellowship or have three years of practice experience in the subspecialty.
 (Core)